2013 Premier's Sustainability Awards winners and finalists

 The hotel saved over 1 million kilowatt hours of electricity over 2011.

-Winner of the Small Business Award (L-R) Minister Andrew Powell, Ron Birkett of Daintree Discovery Centre, and Jann Stuckey Minister for Small Business.
+Winner of the Small Business Award (L-R) former Minister Andrew Powell, Ron Birkett of Daintree Discovery Centre, and Jann Stuckey Minister for Small Business.

 Daintree Discovery Centre

 The award winning Daintree Discovery Centre’s 23m Canopy Tower, spectacular aerial walkway, and audio guides, allows visitors to experience the ancient Daintree rainforest without setting foot in the forest.

 Nestled in the heart of north Queensland’s Daintree, this accredited Wet Tropics Visitor Information Centre is an industry leader in low-impact, sustainable ecotourism.
 Everything is built off the ground to protect the fragile forest and to preserve wildlife corridors.

 Buyequip collects electronic IT waste from businesses across Queensland and recycles their components.
 Much of this would otherwise be sent to landfill or directly into the recycling channel limiting any reuse, and risking the chance of heavy metals leaching into the environment.